nikirikitiki/meditsiin/docs/offerings.md

 ## Overview

-Meditsiin 4.0 provides a comprehensive suite of digitalization solutions for GP centers (Family Centers) in Estonia.
+MEDITSIIN4.0 provides a comprehensive suite of digitalization solutions for GP centers (Family Centers) in Estonia.
 Our offerings are designed to enable remote work capabilities, modernize infrastructure, and streamline operations.

 ---